-G. parai desci e institutional student budget constructed using meters recommended by CCHE to include costs ribed in I, J, K below?
-If not, was justification sent to IE?
+F. Is the institutional student budget constructed using parameters recommended by CCHE to include costs described in I, J, K below?
+If not, was justification sent to CCHE?
 Was approval granted?
-YES NO OTHER H. the budget include the current year's tuition and fees, gnizing difference in charges for: / Full-time enrollment Half-time enrollment Less than half-time enrollment I. the budget include books and supplies and recognize rence in costs for: J. 2) Does Full-time enrollment?
+YES NO OTHER G. Does the budget include the current year's tuition and fees, recognizing difference in charges for: Н. Full-time enrollment?
 Half-time enrollment?
-NOTE: Less than half-time enrollment is no longer eligible for state aid. the budget provide the cost of living for student and de the following expenses: 1) 2) 3) 4) 5) 6) Housing?
+Less than half-time enrollment?
+Does the budget include books and supplies and recognize full-time enrollment?
+Half-time enrollment?
+NOTE: Less than half-time enrollment is no longer eligible for state aid.
+I. Does the budget provide the cost of living for student and include the following expenses: Housing?
 Food?
 Transportation?
 Clothing, personal maintenance, recreation and entertainment?
 Medical care?
-Child care?
-K. Requ ired packaging policy elements: 1) 2) 3) 4) Are offers of financial aid always equal to or less than documented need?
-Does the institution have procedures to give highest priority to the needlest Colorado residents?
+Dependent care?
+Loan fees for student borrower?
+Disability expenses (if applicable) Study abroad expenses (if applicable) First professional license (if applicable) Coop education expenses (if applicable) J. Required packaging policy elements: Are offers of financial aid always equal to or less than documented need?
+Does the institution have procedures to give highest priority to the neediest Colorado residents as required by the Colorado College Responsibility Program?
 NOTE: The audit team must make a statement regarding this packaging element, explicitly stating how the institution implements its priority.
-Is the PELL that the student is entitled to receive counted as a resource, whether or not the student has applied for it?
-Only students with a need greater than \$900 per academic year (\$100/mo.) are eligible for CLEAP.